 John is one of the founding partners and is the managing partner of Jenkins Marzban Logan LLP.
 He restricts his practice to the areas of construction and commercial litigation and alternate dispute resolution.

 John is widely respected by members of the construction industry and the legal profession.
-He has been included three times in the LEXPERT/American Lawyer Guide to the Leading 500 Lawyers in Canada and is listed by Lexpert as one of the most frequently recommended construction lawyers in British Columbia.
-John also has the highest possible (AV) rating in both Commercial and Construction Litigation from U.S. ratings agency Martindale & Hubbell, is listed in Chambers and Partners and Who’s Who Legal as one of Canada’s top construction lawyers, and is listed in Canada’s Best Lawyers as one of British Columbia’s leading construction lawyers.
+He is included in the LEXPERT/American Lawyer Guide to the Leading 500 Lawyers in Canada and is listed by Lexpert as one of the most frequently recommended construction lawyers in British Columbia.
+John has the highest possible (AV) rating in both Commercial and Construction Litigation from U.S. ratings agency Martindale & Hubbell, is listed in Chambers and Partners, Who’s Who Legal and Best Lawyers as one of Canada’s top construction lawyers, arbitrators and mediators.

-John was one of the original fellows of the Canadian College of Construction Lawyers (CCCL) and currently sits on the CCCL Board of Governors.
+John was one of the founding fellows of the Canadian College of Construction Lawyers.

 For many years, John has frequently chaired and lectured at conferences organized by the Continuing Legal Education Society of BC (CLE) and other providers on construction law, commercial litigation and alternate dispute resolution topics.
 He was one of the original authors of the B.C.
 Builder’s Liens Practice Manual and has been involved as chair or speaker in virtually all of the CLE courses on construction law in the last 25 years.
 As well, John has taught the builder’s liens course to almost every Professional Legal Training Program (PLTC) class for the last 25 years.
 He has also served on the Builders Lien Act Reform Project Committee of the British Columbia Law Institute (BCLI).
 The BCLI has a mandate from the Ministry of Justice to identify problems in the operation of the Builders Lien Act, devise solutions for them, and make concrete law reform recommendations to implement the solutions.